typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/await-thenable.md

 # Disallows awaiting a value that is not a Promise (await-thenable)

-This rule disallows awaiting a value that is not a "Thenable" (commonly, a Promise).
+This rule disallows awaiting a value that is not a "Thenable" (an object which has `then` method, such as a Promise).
 While it is valid JavaScript to await a non-`Promise`-like value (it will resolve immediately), this pattern is often a programmer error, such as forgetting to add parenthesis to call a function that returns a Promise.

 ## Rule Details